 Yes.
 Growers may participate every year.
-When WOR becomes available, growers are encouraged to list all acreage they wish to recycle over the course of the project on their first application.
-All activities are subject to acreage limits specified per contract in the "Rules and Regulations" available on the Blue Diamond webpage: bit.ly/bdg-csg.
+All activities are subject to acreage limits specified per contract in the "Rules and Regulations" available on the Blue Diamond webpage: bit.ly/bdg-csg. (note: Only Cover Crops can be done on the same field more than once.)
 When, where, and how can I begin seeking funding?

 Growers are encouraged to begin their application as soon as they know they would like to implement one, or more, of the eligible practices.
-The application can be found at bit.ly/ bdg-csg-app.
+The application can be found at bit.ly/bdg-csg.
 You will be notified by Blue Diamond within 2 weeks after submitting an application.
 Is this program mandatory?

 No. The CSG program is not mandatory.
-It is a voluntary program.
+It is a voluntary program for Blue Diamond Growers.
 What are the rules and regulations for this program?

 The full rules and regulations, including how to provide proof of implementation for each practice, can be found by clicking the "Rules and Regulations" link on the Blue Diamond Growers USDA Climate-Smart Grant resources page, or by following the link bit.ly/bdg-csg.
 Rules and regulations are subject to change, to align with USDA and/or market requirements.
 Cover Crops

-Cover Cropping is the practice of planting a temporary crop, typically flowering and/or nitrogen-fixing species, after harvest with termination in late winter/early spring.
+Cover Cropping is the practice of planting a temporary crop in the orchard middles, typically flowering and/or nitrogen-fixing species, after harvest with termination in late winter/early spring.
 Several species can be used as cover crops with each one chosen to serve a specific need.

-The CSG grant is offering growers no cost seed and an implementation incentive up to \$35/acre.
-The incentive is reduced when planted on less than every other orchard row (e.g. a lower incentive will be paid for planting on every third row).
+The CSG grant is offering growers no cost seed and an implementation incentive of \$35/acre.
+The same incentive rate is offered when growers plant cover crop in every or every other row.
 Cover crop benefits are briefly described below.
 Some benefits may not occur immediately but occur over time as soil adapts to cover crops.
-Please see the citations listed on page 18 to learn more information about the benefits:

-Water Conservation: Improved soil infiltration and reduced runoff

-Soil Health: Reduced compaction, greater aeration, and stable aggregation.
-Cover crops can also fix up to 100 lbs/acre of nitrogen depending on a variety of factors

-Pollinator Health: Flowering cover crops provide necessary nutrition and stimulate honeybee population growth

-Pollinators: Cover crops support stronger honey bee colonies and greater populations of native pollinators

-Air Quality: Reduction of post-harvest dust in orchard middles

-Climate: This is an active area of research.
-Cover crops can boost carbon sequestration by increasing organic matter in the soil

-Economic Benefits: May potentially decrease farm input costs over time by reducing soil erosion, nutrient runoff, bee colony rental fees, and reduced nitrogen fertilizer use depending on species and site characteristics

-There may be challenges associated with cover cropping, noted below:

-Timing: Cover crops must be planted following harvest, with best results observed with an October planting (note: Project Apis m. will work to ensure seed is provided before October)

-Establishment: If there is no rain after seed planting, cover crops will require irrigation to begin establishment (note: hedgerows may be more suitable in water-restricted areas)

-Equipment: Cover crops must be either seeded using a drill or broadcast using a spreader

-Sanitation: Cover crops may restrict the ability to mummy-shake (sanitation) in the winter if planted on every row.
-To avoid this, some growers shake and destroy before planting cover crops or plant cover crops on alternate rows to leave room for sanitation practices

-Pests: Certain cover crop mixes may harbor unwanted pests, such as gophers

-Other considerations:
+Please see the citations listed on page 14 to learn more information about the benefits: Water Conservation: Improved soil infiltration and reduced runoff Soil Health: Reduced compaction, greater aeration, stable aggregation, and water holding capacity.
+Some species of cover crops have been shown to be able to fix up to 100 lbs/acre of nitrogen depending on a variety of factors Pollinator Health: Flowering cover crops provide necessary nutrition and stimulate honeybee population growth Pollinators: Cover crops support stronger honey bee colonies and greater populations of native pollinators Air Quality: Reduction of dust in orchard middles Climate: Research on the ability of cover crops to increase soil carbon is an active area of study Economic Benefits: Need for fertilizer and/or pesticide inputs may decrease over time depending on seed mix used and orchard site characteristics There may be challenges associated with cover cropping, noted below: Timing: Cover crops must be planted following harvest, with best results observed with an October planting (note: Project Apis m. will work to ensure seed is provided before October) Establishment: Cover crops are intended to be planted before fall/winter rains begin to allow for best chance at successful germination (note: hedgerows may be more suitable in water-restricted areas) Equipment: Cover crops must be either seeded using a drill or broadcast using a spreader Orchard Sanitation: Growers may consider planting every other row to ensure they can complete orchard sanitation Pests: Certain cover crop mixes may harbor unwanted pests, such as gophers Other considerations: